LaunchAcademy/factory_bot_book_club/README.md

   require_relative 'support/factories'
   ```

-  - To create your database, open `config/database.yml` and update the file with names appropriate for your app.
+  - To create your database, open `config/database.yml` and update the file with database names appropriate for your app.
 Then run `rake db:create`.

   - Lastly, `require spec_helper` at the top of spec test files.